alimurtadho/MNIST-calsification-apps/README.md

 Before using this source code, you need to install tools like numpy, tensorflow, keras, pillow and flask.

-Use the this command to re-train the model:
+Use show re-train the model:

-    python mnist_cnn.py
+    mnist_with_neural_network.ipynb

 After finishing the training process, put the model (***mnist_cnn.h5***) in ***static*** folder of Flask app and run the following commands to start the app: